 An important feature of the GLG Toolkit is that it is easily used to create drawing components that can be used in other, more complex drawings.
 A drawing designer can easily define these components, and define simply-named resources that make them easy to use in other drawings.
 These drawings can later be reused in different designs and applications.
 For example, you can create a library of objects for process control applications, such as valves, tanks, gauges, etc. These objects will also store any data, dynamics and resource hierarchies.
 To reuse an object, simply load it into your drawing.

-GLG offers extensive libraries of predefined components for use in drawings, such as graphs, gauges, knobs, sliders and so on.
+GLG offers extensive libraries of predefined components for use in drawings, such as charts, gauges, knobs, sliders and so on.

-Most existing systems use a "black box" approach for creating graphs, with pre-programmed code defining the behavior of a particular graph.
-This approach requires writing code for different graphs, and limits graph customization to the features that were handled in the original graph code.
-Adding a new feature to the graph requires creating a new library, no matter how insignificant.
+Most existing systems use a "black box" approach for creating charts, dials and other widgets, with pre-programmed code defining the behavior of a particular widget.
+This approach requires writing code for each widget type, and limits widget customization to the features that were handled in the original widget code.
+Adding a new feature to the widget requires creating a new library, no matter how insignificant.

-In the GLG Toolkit graphs are just drawings -- collections of objects linked and constrained to one another -- no different from any other drawing.
-The graph behavior is defined by the structure of the drawing, which can be modified and customized by the user with no programming.
-The end user can not only do simple editing (changing colors, graph ranges), but can add complex new features and modify the graph behavior to edit graph layout, add new titles, annotations and axes, modify scrolling behavior and add new graph functionality.
+In the GLG Toolkit charts, dials and other widgets are just drawings -- collections of objects linked and constrained to one another -- no different from any other drawing.
+Each widget behavior is defined by the structure of the drawing, which can be modified and customized by the user with no programming.
+The end user can not only do simple editing (changing colors, ranges, etc.), but can add complex new features, modify a widget's layout, and behavior.

 Data is supplied to a graph by simply calling the same resource-setting functions that are used for any other animation.
 You can supply data values and labels, and let the graph handle scrolling, or you can control every component of a graph individually, providing data for individual data samples and graph labels.

-Since graphs are just drawings, modifying existing or adding new functionality does not require a new library -- just a new drawing created (or modified) with the GLG Builder, with no recompilation or relinking required.
+Since all widgets are just drawings, modifying existing or adding new functionality does not require a new library -- just a new drawing created (or modified) with the GLG Builder, with no recompilation or relinking required.

 In GLG, all its functionality is defined in a relatively